 Medical Assisting Club - The purpose of the club is to assist students majoring in Medical Assisting in developing professionalism, developing employment skills, participating in community service and fundraising, and to provide for the discussion and practice of Medical Assisting.

-Advisor: Melissa Allison Nursing Club - The Nursing Club supports the profession of Nursing.
+Advisor: Melissa Allison

+Nursing Club - The Nursing Club supports the profession of Nursing.

 Advisor: Ellen Heim

-Nursing Assistant Club - The Nursing Assistant Program's goal is to provide a quality education for those wanting to pursue a nursing assistant education.
-The Nursing Assistant Club is intended to provide quality information for current students of the program and allow for social interaction while providing positive inspiration and further education to Nursing Assistants.
+Nurse Aide Club - The Nurse Aide program's goal is to provide a quality education for those wanting to pursue a nurse aide education.
+The Nurse Aide Club is intended to provide quality information for current students of the program and allow for social interaction while providing positive inspiration and further education to Nurse Aides.